woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/10-plugins.md

 Plugins are pipeline steps that perform pre-defined tasks and are configured as steps in your pipeline.
 Plugins can be used to deploy code, publish artifacts, send notification, and more.

-They are automatically pulled from [plugins.drone.io](http://plugins.drone.io).
+They are automatically pulled from the default container registry the agent's have configured.

 Example pipeline using the Docker and Slack plugins: